ogerardin/xpman/README.md

 USE AT YOUR OWN RISK!
 At this point I can't guarantee that it won't erase the whole X-Plane directory or set fire to your house.

 # Installing X-Plane Manager
-If you already have a [Java 8 runtime](https://www.oracle.com/java/technologies/javase-jre8-downloads.html), grab the jar from [GitHub releases](https://github.com/ogerardin/xpman/releases) and run it by double-clicking.

-if you don't or if it doesn't work for some reason, grab the full bundle most appropriate for your platform and install it.
+Grab the package appropriate for your platform from [GitHub releases](https://github.com/ogerardin/xpman/releases) and install it.